The Difference between Games and Gamification

 Let’s break that definition down into its constituent parts:

-Game-design elements: this would include things like quizzes, leaderboards, badges, and rewards, which produce that addictive kick we seek when playing a game.
+This would include things like quizzes, leaderboards, badges, and rewards, which produce that addictive kick we seek when playing a game.
+These gamification elements are used across different industries to enhance user engagement and motivation.

 Gamification, therefore, doesn’t aim to turn everything into a game.
 Instead, it reinforces a learning objective, or desired pattern of behavior, through entertaining and compelling gameplay.
 Players of gamified learning might have a phenomenally entertaining time, but Gamification isn’t doing its job if the game-based learning outcomes don’t stick.